AmanoTeam/Pino/README.md

 Essentially, it overrides the NDK's `clang`/`clang++` commands with alternatives that call `gcc`/`g++` instead.
 It also deletes the NDK's built-in libc++ shared libraries to prevent the Android Gradle plugin from automatically bundling them into the APK when using `-ANDROID_STL=c++_shared`.

+This supports patching any NDK version from r16 (16.1.4479499) onward.

 #### Building the project

 After patching the NDK, you are almost ready to go and compile the project.
 Just run `./gradlew clean` before compiling it to make sure compiled objects from previous builds (Clang) don't interfere with the new build.